In order to better understand this article we suggest you familiarise yourself with the following articles:

 Therefore when one consumes food without praying, distressing energy enters the person’s subtle-body, which can increase distress.

 Along with this, if one also talks loudly while eating this increases the person’s extroverted nature which attracts even more Raja-Tama vibrations.
 Our energy then becomes depleted and we carry these negative vibrations around with us throughout the day.

-3. Spiritual research on praying before meals
+3. Subtle-picture on the effect of prayer before meals

 Now let us look at another drawing based on subtle-knowledge drawn by Mrs. Yoya Vallee of what happens when one prays before eating.

 From this drawing based on subtle-knowledge we can see the following.